AI CODE REVIEW

 AI Contribution Summaries: The Missing Narrative in Developer Productivity

-Weekly Categories: High-Impact, Feature, Fix, Refactor, Patterns
+Weekly categories: High-Impact, Feature, Fix, Refactor/Code Quality, Patterns

-This categorization gives leaders a holistic view each week.
+Used this way, this categorization gives leaders a holistic view each week.
 Non technical stakeholders can see the mix of work delivered, which big wins landed, and where risks or quality debt may be forming.
 Example: if the summary flags that 30 percent of changes were bug fixes and stability improvements, that is a prompt to pause new features and address quality before issues compound.

 Why Leaders Trust CodeAnt AI Summaries